QUIC10GC-IP Reference Design

 Description

 This function receives a URL string input from the user, validates it, constructs an HTTP POST command, and sends it before transferring data to the server.
-It monitors the number of transferred data bytes to show the transfer speed
+It monitors the number of transferred data bytes to show the transfer speed.

-3.10 Upload and Download data pattern like secnetperf
+3.11 Upload and Download data pattern like secnetperf

-command> myPREF ip:port uploadlength downloadlength
+command> myPERF hostname[:port] uploadlength downloadlength

-Where ip represents server’s ip address in dot-decimal notation
+Where hostname represents the server’s domain name or IP address in dot-decimal notation

 port represents server’s port number